 This is especially useful for online stores that:

 - Sell made-to-order products or handmade goods

 - Sell products that have long lead times or waiting times (like furniture)

 - Don't always have all items in stock or for products that are out of stock

 WooCommerce Shipping (powered by Jetpack) is a free extension that lets you add discounted shipping rates and print shipping labels directly from the WordPress dashboard.
 You can use this extension to print discounted USPS shipping labels.
 If you need a way to access additional carriers (including DHL, UPS, FedEx, and USPS), consider using Shippo instead.
 This is the easiest (and most cost-effective) way to print labels.

 Many online stores sell products of variable sizes and weights.
 For this reason, flat rate shipping isn’t always the best possible solution for them.
 They need a different (more advanced) way to calculate shipping costs.
-This is where Table Rate Shipping comes in.
-It's a WordPress plugin that offers a convenient way for store owners to create and set rules for calculating advanced shipping costs.
+This is where a Table Rate Product Shipping plugin comes in.
+This WordPress plugin by YITH offers a convenient way for store owners to create and set rules for calculating advanced shipping costs.